David Tickle: Relationship with Crowded House

 Despite the problems with Split Enz, Neil Finn made tentative plans to use Tickle again, this time as an engineer, on the first Crowded House album, which began recording in 1985.
-Ultimately, the album was produced by Mitchell Froom at a studio selected by Tickle, with Tickle receiving a higher payment than Froom in recognition of his experience.
+Ultimately, the album was produced by Mitchell Froom at a studio selected by Tickle, with Tickle slated to receive a higher payment than Froom in recognition of his experience.
 No fewer than five engineers were used on the album, but Tickle himself was not one of them.
 He did not engineer any of the finished album, and his name does not appear in the album credits or the extensive "thanks to" section.

 Later work

 Tickle continued to work as a producer during the late 1980s and 1990s, with credits on albums by Joan Armatrading, Belinda Carlisle, Toni Childs, and Joe Cocker among others.
+He was producer of the Divinyls' hit 1991 single "I Touch Myself".

+Tickle is credited with producing the 4 Non Blondes 1993 debut album, including the hit song "What's Up?", but Linda Perry has since spoken about rejecting Tickle's work on the track and re-recording it, taking over production on it herself.

-His biggest international successes were as producer of the Divinyls' hit 1991 single "I Touch Myself", and he was signed to produce the 4 Non Blondes' only hit, 1993's "What's Up?"He also engineered all the studio tracks at A&M Studios, Los Angeles, of the best-selling U2 album Rattle and Hum (1988), and mixed The Police's archival 1995 album Live!.
+Tickle engineered all the studio tracks of the best-selling U2 album Rattle and Hum (1988), and mixed The Police's archival 1995 album Live!.

-David is married to well known Model Actress and Bass Player Kate Elizabeth Tickle and they have two sons Jaxon and Daniel.
+David is married to well-known model, actress, and bassist Kate Elizabeth Tickle and they have two sons Jaxon and Daniel.
 They reside in England and Los Angeles.